Average Weather in May in La Loma (La Loma de Quila) Mexico

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
-In La Loma (La Loma de Quila), the chance of a wet day over the course of May is essentially constant, remaining around 4% throughout.
+In La Loma (La Loma de Quila), the chance of a wet day over the course of May is gradually increasing, starting the month at 3% and ending it at 5%.

 Probability of Precipitation in May